-In a petition, signed by 111 organizations, immediate negotiations on a ceasefire and the opening of border crossings to Gaza for humanitarian aid are demanded.
+In a call, signed by 111 organizations, immediate negotiations on a ceasefire and the opening of border crossings to Gaza for humanitarian aid are demanded.

-According to the organizations, tons of supplies are located just outside Gaza's border, and even within the territory, but Israel is preventing the goods from being delivered.
+According to them, tons of supplies are just outside Gaza's border and even within the territory, but Israel is preventing the goods from being delivered.

 "Human action"

-The World Health Organization's (WHO) chief Tedros Adhanom Ghebreyesus also warns of mass starvation in Gaza.
-According to him, the food deliveries entering the Palestinian areas are "far below what is needed for the population's survival".
+The head of the World Health Organization, Tedros Adhanom Ghebreyesus, also warns of mass starvation in Gaza.
+According to him, the food deliveries that enter the Palestinian areas are "far below what is needed for the population's survival).

 A large part of Gaza's population is starving.
 I do not know what to call it if not mass starvation – and it is due to human action, he says to reporters according to AFP.